Swinject/Swinject/Documentation/InjectionPatterns.md

 ## Property Injection

 _Property injection_ is a pattern to pass a dependency to a dependent instance via a setter property.
-Property injection is appropriate if the dependency is optional to the dependent instance.
+Property injection is appropriate if the dependency is optional to the dependent instance, and is required in the case of _[circular dependencies](CircularDependencies.md)_.

 The following code defines property injection to `PetOwner2`: